Australian Jewish media: Jewish blogs

 Australian Jewry's religious and political diversity is best reflected in its blogs.
-The conservative collective blog, known as Jews Down Under/ publishes opinion pieces arguing from a right wing Zionist perspective; while the Australian Jewish Democratic Society and +61J publish content more critical of the Israeli government.
+The conservative collective blog, known as Jews Down Under/ publishes opinion pieces arguing from a right wing perspective; while the Australian Jewish Democratic Society publishes content from a left wing perspective.

 Notable individual blogs have similarly provided the community with a platform for expression.
 The first such blog, in 2009, to be reported in the wider Australian media was The Sensible Jew, written by Alex Fein.
 It provided controversial critiques of communal politics.
 Blogs such as Pitputim and The Fifth Chelek, meanwhile, concern themselves more with religious argument.

 Radio and television

 Radio and television have also provided the Jewish community with a broadcast outlet.
 The long running TV show, The Shtick, first airing on channel 31 and then moving to YouTube, features stories and segments about Jewish life in Melbourne.
 Melbourne Jewish Radio has also had a long tradition and the SBS station currently provides a service in Hebrew.
 The community attained a radio licence in 2011 and established the station, LionFM; however, this was short lived as its license was revoked.
 In its place is the community run radio organisation, J-Air, which bills itself as, 'the Jewish voice of Melbourne'.